 Auto Union V16 Type C/D in Riga

-To a large extend, the reason for the existence of the Riga Motor Museum is a 1938 Auto Union V16 Type C/D racing car.
+To a large extent, the reason for the existence of the Riga Motor Museum is a 1938 Auto Union V16 Type C/D racing car.
 At the end of the Second World War, the Soviet army discovered 13 Auto Union racing cars hidden near the Zwickau factory and took the cars back home as war trophies.
 Unaccustomed to the phenomenal speed and power of these racing cars, a test driver crashed one on a Moscow highway and killed 18 spectators in 1946.
 Foreign cars were subsequently banned from racing in the USSR.

 In 1976, Viktors Kulberg, the president of the Antique Automobile Club of Latvia, learned that this Auto Union V16 Type C/D wreck was due to be demolished.
 He managed to save the car that formed the basis of the Riga Motor Museum.